Cozy Peach Kitchen

 • Batter texture: The batter should be thick like pancake batter.
 If it is too thin it will fall off the wings.
 If it is too thick it won't coat the wings well.
 To fix thin batter, add 1 tablespoon flour at a time until thickened.
 To fix thick batter, add 1 tablespoon milk at a time.

-• Dipping sauces: This vegan ranch is a must-make.
-Chipotle ranch is another delicious option.
+• Dipping sauces: This vegan ranch dressing is a must-make.
+Chipotle ranch dressing is another delicious option.

-Cauliflower wings don't make great leftovers and are best enjoyed immediately.
-If you do choose to keep leftovers, keep refrigerated for 3-4 days and reheat in the air fryer or oven.
+Leftovers: My personal take is that cauliflower wings don't make great leftovers and are best enjoyed immediately.
+If you do choose to keep leftovers, keep them refrigerated for 3-4 days.

 Orange and yellow cauliflower wings on a white plate